HijoBejuco/video-game-development/README.md

 # video-game-development
 Video game construction using HTML, Javascript.

+## Workflow

+1. The ```window.addEventListener("load", gameInitializer)``` line, excecutes the js functions when the browser window is loaded.
+2. gameInitializer() function: this charges all the needed connections and functions to run the page (game)

 ## Game Description
 This game will be called "Mokepon".
 It's a very simple game, where we fight using different characters (fire, water, earth)